epicmet/.dotfiles/README.md

 - [tmux-fzf](https://github.com/sainnhe/tmux-fzf)
 - [nerd font](#nerd-font) (firaCode or dank mono)

+## Usage
+1. Clone this repo on your home directory.

+2. Install all depenedencies based on instructions.

+3. Then based on your platform run `./ubuntu` or `./macOS`.
+It would stow the dotfiles on your home directory.

 ## Actions

 - After installing tpm, use `prefix I` to install tmux packages.